Will Harry Styles Sing To Girlfriend Camille Rowe At Victoria’s Secret Fashion Show 2017?

 Harry Styles is on everyone’s lips as one of the musicians slated to perform at Victoria’s Secret Fashion Show 2017 in Shanghai.
-This comes at a good time as the singer is currently rumored to be dating Camille Rowe, a French-American lingerie model who will be walking the show this year.
-Knowing how Adam Levine has flaunted his relationships with various Victoria’s Secret models – namely Anne Vyalitsyna and Behati Prinsloo – during his performance over the years, the fans are wondering if Harry will confirm his dating status with Camille on November 28 in China.
+This comes at a good time as the singer is currently rumored to be dating Camille Rowe, a French-American lingerie model who will be walking in the show this year.
+Knowing how Adam Levine has flaunted his relationships with Victoria’s Secret models Anne Vyalitsyna and Behati Prinsloo during his performance over the years, the fans are wondering if Harry will confirm his dating status with Camille on November 28 in China.

 Victoria’s Secret Fashion Show is one of the most produced and televised fashion events in the world.
-While most runway events a couple of minutes, Victoria’s Secret show lasts over an hour, showing off various themes in their lingerie collection, including many musical numbers and revealing their collaboration with Swarovski.
+While most runway events last a few minutes, Victoria’s Secret show lasts over an hour, showing off various themes in their lingerie collection, including many musical numbers and revealing their collaboration with Swarovski.

 This year, it looks like the ex-One Direction singer will help heat up the stage.